 One Put, One Call Option To Know About for DuPont

 Selling a put does not give an investor access to DD's upside potential the way owning shares would, because the put seller only ends up owning shares in the scenario where the contract is exercised.
-So unless DuPont sees its shares fall 6.7% and the contract is exercised (resulting in a cost basis of $57.23 per share before broker commissions, subtracting the 77 cents from $58), the only upside to the put seller is from collecting that premium for the 12.4% annualized rate of return.
-Interestingly, that annualized 12.4% figure actually exceeds the 2.5% annualized dividend paid by DuPont by 9.9%, based on the current share price of $62.27.
-And yet, if an investor was to buy the stock at the going market price in order to collect the dividend, there is greater downside because the stock would have to fall 6.66% to reach the $58 strike price.
-Always important when discussing dividends is the fact that, in general, dividend amounts are not always predictable and tend to follow the ups and downs of profitability at each company.
-In the case of DuPont, looking at the dividend history chart for DD below can help in judging whether the most recent dividend is likely to continue, and in turn whether it is a reasonable expectation to expect a 2.5% annualized dividend yield.
+So unless DuPont sees its shares decline 3.3% and the contract is exercised (resulting in a cost basis of $74.11 per share before broker commissions, subtracting the 89 cents from $75), the only upside to the put seller is from collecting that premium for the 9.4% annualized rate of return.

-Turning to the other side of the option chain, we highlight one call contract of particular interest for the April expiration, for shareholders of DuPont (Symbol: DD) looking to boost their income beyond the stock's 2.5% annualized dividend yield.
-Selling the covered call at the $63 strike and collecting the premium based on the $1.56 bid, annualizes to an additional 23.5% rate of return against the current stock price (this is what we at Stock Options Channel refer to as the YieldBoost ), for a total of 26% annualized rate in the scenario where the stock is not called away.
-Any upside above $63 would be lost if the stock rises there and is called away, but DD shares would have to climb 1.4% from current levels for that to happen, meaning that in the scenario where the stock is called, the shareholder has earned a 3.9% return from this trading level, in addition to any dividends collected before the stock was called.
+Turning to the other side of the option chain, we highlight one call contract of particular interest for the March expiration, for shareholders of DuPont (Symbol: DD) looking to boost their income beyond the stock's 2% annualized dividend yield.
+Selling the covered call at the $78 strike and collecting the premium based on the $1.55 bid, annualizes to an additional 15.9% rate of return against the current stock price (this is what we at Stock Options Channel refer to as the YieldBoost ), for a total of 17.8% annualized rate in the scenario where the stock is not called away.
+Any upside above $78 would be lost if the stock rises there and is called away, but DD shares would have to climb 0.6% from current levels for that to occur, meaning that in the scenario where the stock is called, the shareholder has earned a 2.5% return from this trading level, in addition to any dividends collected before the stock was called.